jhlothamer/godot_game_state_saver_plugin/addons/game_state_helper/README.md

 This plugin can be installed via the Godot asset library or you can clone (do not download!) the repository and copy the addon folder into your game.

 ## Demos
-The plugin comes with a very simple demo in its addon folder, but if you want a more complete demo, please clone (do not download!) the entire GitHub repository for the plugin.
+There are two demos available for the plugin.
+A very simple demo is in the addons folder (res://addons/game_state_helper/demo/) so that is is included when installing from the asset library.
+A more complete demo is available in the plugin's GitHub repository.
+To get this demo please clone (do not download!) the entire GitHub repository and open it's project.

 ## How to Use
 ### Setting Up Game Objects